 Strength Training Supports Bone Health

-Research has found that when women strength train three times per week, their bone mineral density increases which help prevent bone issues women face such as osteopenia, osteoporosis, and fractures.
+Research has found that when women strength train three times per week, their bone mineral density increases which helps prevent bone issues women face such as osteopenia, osteoporosis, and fractures.

 Strength Training Aids Your Daily Activities

 Do you want to be independent and able to perform simple tasks such as moving furniture or carrying all your groceries in one fell swoop?
 Strength training can help you get there!
 The weight room easily translates to real-life situations.

 Strength training has so many positive benefits for women, the above are only just a few!
 If you want better results — perhaps it’s in fat loss or gaining muscle — strength training may be your golden ticket!